ncagle/DNS-over-HTTPS/get-headers-v2.md

 `CURLH_BADINDEX` get returned.

 `origin` is a bitmask for specifying when headers to look among.
 See bits above.

+`request` is the 0-index request number.
+There are multiple request done when redirects or multi-pass authentication is used. `-1` means the "last one" currently stored.

 The contents of the returned `value` comes as delivered over the network but with leading and trailing whitespace and newlines stripped off.
 The `value`